Babe Didrikson Zaharias: Modern-day

 The Associated Press followed up its 1950 declaration fifty years later by voting Zaharias the Woman Athlete of the 20th Century in 1999.
 In 2000, Sports Illustrated magazine also named her second on its list of the Greatest Female Athletes of All Time, behind the heptathlete Jackie Joyner-Kersee.
 She is also in the World Golf Hall of Fame.
 Zaharias is the highest-ranked woman, at No. 10, on ESPN's list of the 50 top athletes of the 20th century.
 In 2000, she was ranked as the 17th-greatest golfer, and the second-greatest woman player (after Mickey Wright) by Golf Digest magazine.

 Zaharias wrote an autobiography This Life I've Led.
 It is no longer in print but is available in many libraries.

-In 1975, the film Babe, based on Zaharias' life, was released, with Susan Clark playing the lead role (for which Clark would win an Emmy Award).
-Alex Karras played George Zaharias.
-Clark and Karras met while making the picture and later married.

 In 2014, Zaharias was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.

 She was inducted into the Texas Track and Field Coaches Hall of Fame, Class of 2016.